-- Level 1 Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets. - Level 2 Include other inputs that are directly or indirectly observable in the marketplace. - Level 3 Unobservable inputs which are supported by little or no market activity.
+- Level 1 Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets. - Level 2 Include other inputs that are directly or indirectly observable in the marketplace.

 (All amounts in thousands, except for share and per share data, unless otherwise noted)